Anil1111/Academic-Projects-Tutorials/TESTING/notes-TestingWithMocha-Chai.md

 # Unit Testing with Mocha and Chai

-## Why write tests for code?
+## Why write tests for code

 Tests are common in software engineering because they help to document the core functionality of the code and make sure that new features do not introduce breaking changes.
 In the software industry, code is generally written, maintained, and refactored by many different software engineers over many years.
 Having comprehensive tests enables engineers to confidently change or add to existing code knowing that their changes haven’t broken other features or had unintended side effects elsewhere in the app.

-## What is Unit Testing?
+## What is Unit Testing

 Unit testing means testing the behavior of code in small, independent units.
 Units are typically designed to be the smallest meaningful chunk of independently testable code.
 This is in comparison of integration testing, in which a set of modules are tested as a group.

 ## Mocha and Chai, Test Suites and Test Cases

 `Mocha` and `Chai` are two JavaScript frameworks commonly used together for unit testing.

 ### Mocha

 Is a testing framework that provides functions that are executed according in a specific order, and that logs their results to the terminal window.
 When you read tests written in Mocha, you’ll see regular use of the keywords `describe` and `it`.
 These keywords, provided by Mocha, provide structure to the tests by batching them into test suites and test cases.
 A `test suite` is a collection of tests all relating to a single functionality or behavior.
 A `test case` or a `unit test` is a single description about the desired behavior of the code that either passes or fails.
 Test suites are batched underneath the describe keyword, and test cases are batched under the it keyword.
 Additionally, `Mocha` provides tools for cleaning the state of the software being tested in order to insure that test cases are being run independently of each other.
 You might end up using other tools, to stub or mock the desired behaviors of other units that a given unit of code might interact with.
 The independence of test cases is a key principle of unit testing, as it allows the cause of errors to be pinpointed more specifically if a test case fails, thereby speeding up the debugging process.

 ### Assertions

 The base component of test cases are `assertions`.
 Assertions are tied to particular values (whereas test cases are descriptions of behavior) and they will fail if the expected value does not match the actual value.
 Every assertion in a test case must be met in order for the test case to pass.

 ### Chai

 Chai is an assertion library that is often used alongside Mocha.
 It provides functions and methods that help you compare the output of a certain test with its expected value.
 Chai provides clean syntax that almost reads like English!
 Example of a Chai assertion:

 ```javascript
 expect(exampleArray).to.have.lengthOf(3);
 ```

 This code will check whether that the variable exampleArray has a length of three or not.

 ### Failing and Passing Tests

 Robust tests are accurate for both failing and passing conditions!
 When writing tests, you need to make sure that the test fails if the feature that it is testing was not implemented properly, as well as making sure that the test passes if it is.
 Tests that will erroneously pass can be enormously misleading, and might lead to broken code getting merged and deployed.

 ## Reading Tests with Mocha and Chai